A short review on TFG Crowd after 6 months

 Why should I invest in TFG Crowd

-The buyback is secured through different methods – TFG Crowd’s own funds, those of their sister companies (e.g. The Finance Group) as well as insurance on the projects and pledges on immovable property.
+The buyback is secured through different methods – a special buyback fund where 2% of every funded project goes to, TFG Crowd’s own funds, those of their sister companies (e.g. The Finance Group) as well as insurance on the projects and pledges on immovable property.

 There are no fees for investing in any loans.
 TFG Crowd takes a fee from the lender, but it doesn’t disclose how much that is.